Income and Wealth in Context

 Suggested citation for linking to this discussion:

 U.S. Department of Agriculture, Economic Research Service.
-Farm Household Well-being: Income and Wealth in Context, November 30, 2023.
+(2024, December 3).
+Farm household well-being: Income and wealth in context.

 Farm Operators' Household Income Compared With U.S. Household Income

-Since the 1980s, the USDA, Economic Research Service has reported an income measure for farm operator households comparable to the U.S. Census Bureau's Current Population Survey measure for all U.S. households.
+Since the 1980s, the USDA, Economic Research Service has reported an income measure for farm operator households comparable to the U.S. Department of Commerce, Bureau of the Census’ (Census Bureau) Current Population Survey measure for all U.S. households.
 Generally, the income measure is net money income from farm and off-farm sources, except that farm depreciation is included as an expense.
 See glossary for more details.

 For more on comparisons between all U.S households and farm households, including historic data on mean and median farm operator household income and ratios of farm household to U.S. household income, see the Farm Household Income and Characteristics data product.